RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 The components are used to store multiple values in one ``Array4`` respectively ``MultiFab``.
 E.g. In this project the components are used to store the height, momentum X, momentum Y, bathymetry and the error in one single ``MultiFab``.

-The next stage is realized by creating a new ``MultiFab``, which stores boxes that do not extend over the entire area.
+The next stage is realized by creating a new ``MultiFab``, which stores boxes that do not extend over the entire domain.
-These boxes are filled by the coarses underlying boxes.
+These boxes are filled by the coarser underlying boxes.

 **Neighbouring Boxes in detail**